VladimirJancar/p2p-data-transfer/notes.md

 the program is basically a state machine

-all packets are numbered, beginning with randomly generated ISN (initial sequence number)
+all packets are numbered, beginning with randomly generated ISN (initial sequence number) "TCP uses a sequence number to identify each byte of data.
+The sequence number identifies the order of the bytes sent from each computer so that the data can be reconstructed in order, regardless of any out-of-order delivery that may occur.
+The sequence number of the first byte is chosen by the transmitter for the first packet, which is flagged SYN.
+This number can be arbitrary, and should, in fact, be unpredictable to defend against TCP sequence prediction attacks. "

 avoided using class with packets because when making reliable udp connection with file transfer, we have to handle too many packets so the process needs to be very minimal and fast.
 Just unpack, validate and return